ExzoNetwork/Exzo-Network-Native-Block-Explorer/README.md

 (e.g., as a node operator), and individuals that transact on the Solana blockchain through light clients, third party interfaces, and/or wallet software.

-This block explorer was originally forked from the Solana block explorer and all credits for development should be applied to them.